rmjarvis/TreeCorr/docs/params.rst

     See `Binning` for details about how these parameters are used for the different choice of ``bin_type``.

+:max_n: (int) The maximum multipole index to store for three-point multipole calculations.

+    This parameter is required when ``bin_type='LogMultipole'``.
+    It may also be provided with ``bin_type='LogSAS'`` when using the multipole algorithm path, in which case it controls the internal multipole expansion before conversion back to SAS bins.

 :sep_units: (str, default=None) The units to use for ``min_sep`` and ``max_sep``.